adamklie/STR_crazy/README.md

 ### Model testing
-First get IrisPlex performance of openSNP by running `testIris.py` script Then ollow the steps in `Training.ipynb` notebook to test models trained above
+First get IrisPlex performance of openSNP by running `testIris.py` script Then follow the steps in `Training.ipynb` notebook to test models trained above